hivewallet/BitcoinKit/README.md

 About BitcoinKit.framework
 --------------------------

-The BitcoinKit.framework uses originam bitcoind sources to deliver functionality needed for managing bitcoin wallets.
+The BitcoinKit.framework uses original bitcoind sources to deliver functionality needed for managing bitcoin wallets.
 If your Mac application need the access to bitcoin network, this is what you need.

 Build Instructions
 ------------------